nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters data about the reader to be added
+1. User enters data about the reader to be added.
-2. SmartLib confirms the addition
+2. SmartLib confirms the addition.

    Use case ends.